Comprehensive Planning

 Green Infrastructure

 Drawing on his background in landscape architecture and planning, David Rouse views green infrastructure as a system across scales – from site to neighborhood, city, region, and beyond – that integrates the natural and built environments and provides multiple benefits for people and ecosystems.
 He articulated this approach in the PAS Report Green Infrastructure: A Landscape Approach, co-authored with former WRT colleague Ignacio Bunster-Ossa.
 Examples from his WRT practice include Greenscapes, the Green Infrastructure Plan for Lancaster County, PA, and Atlanta’s Project Greenspace.
 As APA Research Director, David addressed green infrastructure at scales from site to city to megaregion through projects with the National Recreation and Park Association (Great Urban Parks Campaign), Greater Baltimore Wilderness Coalition, and the South Atlantic Landscape Conservation Cooperative.
+More recently, David was asked by the International City-County Management Association (ICMA) to lead research and preparation of Financing Green Infrastructure: Lessons from the Chesapeake Bay Watershed.
+Funded by the Chesapeake Bay Trust, this report provides a guide for decision makers in small to mid-sized communities on how to pay for green infrastructure.

 Planning for Emerging Technologies